Five Common Types of Domestic Abuse That Impact a Divorce Case

 Fortunately, once your divorce is filed, there is an automatic financial restraining order in effect.
 Even if your spouse does attempt to deplete assets, you can be compensated for them in your divorce settlement.

 Sexual abuse involves rape as well as sexual harrassment.
 It is just as serious as any other type of abusive behavior and entitles you to a restraining order.
 Speak with your attorney if your spouse is putting any sexual pressure on you.
 In addition to jeopardizing your safety, this can significantly impact your divorce case.

-Get Our Middlesex County Divorce Attorneys on Your Side
+Get Our Middlesex County Divorce Attorney Is On Your Side

-When going through a potentially contentious divorce case, the Law Office of Jordan B. Rickards, Esq. acts as a strong ally on your side to ensure you are protected.
+When going through a potentially contentious divorce case, the Law Office of Jordan B. Rickards acts as a strong ally on your side to ensure you are protected.
 To find out how we can help you, contact our Milltown divorce attorney to schedule a consultation today.